 Alternatively, why not go on a DIY brewery tour?
 Websites like Oregon Craft Beer provide a state map where you can find the closest brewing companies and taprooms to you.

 Recommended by Chantell, Budget Travel Babes

 Put Voodoo Doughnuts on your Oregon bucket list.

 4. Food Trucks & Doughnuts

 Food Trucks: They are really more permanent kiosks set up in vacant lots throughout downtown.
 At each location there are dozens of options.
 When traveling with kids, this makes it easy to find food to please the picky eaters, and offer more adventurous and local fare for the rest of us.

-Voodoo Doughnut: A trip to the famous Voodoo Doughnuts is a must.
+Voodoo Doughnut: A trip to the famous Voodoo Doughnuts should be on your Portland Bucket List.
 Traveling with kids?
 The younger kids won’t understand the innuendos – and the older ones will laugh at them with you.
 Be patient since you could wait in line 20 to 30 minutes.

 5. Multnomah Falls